willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 After adding the command, just type in the `npm start` command line and the result will be the same message as the previous command.

-In this topic you have seen the integration between our Javascript code and the hardware.
-In the next chapters we will see more examples showing in a simple and fun way how to integrate Nodebots into our daily life.
+In this topic, you have seen the integration between our Javascript code and the hardware.
+In the next chapters, we will see more examples showing in a simple and fun way how to integrate Nodebots into our daily life.